 At the same time, the design blends into the current design language seen across many smartphones in this segment.
 For users who want something visually unique, this may feel underwhelming.
 But for those who prefer a clean and simple look, it works.

 Durability is where the TECNO Camon 50 makes a stronger case.
-The inclusion of IP68, IP69, and IP69K ratings mean the phone can handle rain, splashes, and accidental exposure without issue, and the phone’s dedicated Aqua mode allows the phone to remain usable even when wet.
+The inclusion of IP68, IP69, and IP69K ratings means the phone can handle rain, splashes, and accidental exposure without issue, and the phone’s dedicated Aqua mode allows the phone to remain usable even when wet.
 This may not be something you use every day, but in situations where it matters, it adds real value.
 It reflects a design approach that considers actual usage rather than just specifications.

 TECNO Camon 50 Review: Display and Audio